Organization of your Stay

 Student residences

 Exchange students of our partner universities may apply for a room in a student residence.
-Most of the student residences are administered by the "Studentenwerk", a partner institution of the University.
+Most student residences are administered by the "Studentenwerk", a partner institution of the University.
 Please apply as early as possible.

 Deadlines for application student residence